cxj271/ecse_373_f22_group8_ariac_2019_part_1/README.md

 - Start the ros node to control the robot arm

-This is for the final project.
-The arm goes to each part, turns on the gripper, lifts, lowers, then turns off the gripper.
+This is for the final project, Phase 2.
+Parts are added to the agv bin and shipments are sent once complete.

+Please see "Theory of Operation" folder for a flow chart of the process.